donkracho286/episode-prep/open/nuclearWeapons.md

 * Nuclear Fission and Fusion
 * E=mc2 Energy and Mass, Binding Energy
 * Critical mass.
+* why does the chain reaction stop and when?
 * The role of Isotopes
 * Atomic Bomb vs. H-Bomb